 When people come together in social spaces, ideas are shared and communities are strengthened.
 It was an honor to help build this pergola designed by my friend and supervisor, Ariel Von Raven of Symbiosis Regenerative Systems.
 First, the basic hexagon design was sketched out on paper using geometry based on a circle.
 Then the drawing was translated to the landscape using stakes, strings and paint.

-The next step was to set vertical 6×6″ posts in concrete in the ground, followed by the horizontal crossbeams along the top which were notched out to fit together for strength and aesthetics.
+The next step was to set vertical 6×6″ posts in concrete in the ground, followed by the horizontal crossbeams along the top.
 After reinforcement and detail pieces were added, we turned our focus to the stonework.